kkomelin/laravel-translatable-string-exporter/README.md

 ```
 Where `<lang>` is a language code, for example "es".

+The command will create es.json file in the resources/lang folder.

 ## Roadmap

 - [x] Extract translatable strings and save them to a language file